yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 ## AWARE , ASLEEP, SURE, ASHAMED, FOND, CONCERNED, SORRY , ILL, ALIGHT, ALONE ,AWAKE , AFRAID ARE not used before noun

+## Superlative -  It is used for ( a group) and the is used before  Superlative